 git config --global http.proxy ""

-If you are getting this error from your corporate network with private repo, you might need to ask your network admin for the username and password with GitHub proxy details.
+If you are getting this error from your corporate network with a private repo, you might need to ask your network admin for the username and password with GitHub proxy details.
 Once you have that, run the following from the terminal.
-Replace the username, password, address and port in the below command.
+Replace the username, password, address, and port in the command below.
 Also, if your user name contains ‘@’ character, encode it to ‘%40’.

 git config --global http.proxy http[s]://userName:password@proxyaddress:port

 I hope you can resolve this error using any of the above methods.

 Please let me know which of the above methods works in the comment box.